silksil/call-for-code-hackathon/README.md

 ### The idea
 ##### The problem
-1. First responders sometimes create more harm than that they do good, e.g. it can increase the complexity of coordination or they can make product, such as food, more scarce.
+1. First responders sometimes do more harm than that they do good, e.g. it can increase the complexity of coordination or they can make essential products, such as food, more scarce.
 2. First responders may go to a disaster area without having the appropriate skills that an area needs.
 3. Once on sight, it's a challenge to arrange the coordination and communication with the first responders.